openlayers/openlayers/README.md

 ## IntelliSense support and type checking for VS Code

-The `ol` package contains a `src/` folder with JSDoc annotated sources.
+The `ol` package version `6.x` contains a `src/` folder with JSDoc annotated sources.
 TypeScript can get type definitions from these sources with a `jsconfig.json` config file in the project root:
 ```js
 {
   "compilerOptions": {